 Need to make dessert, but don’t have a lot of time?
-This Easy Vanilla Green Tea Cupcakes From A Box recipe is here to help.
+These Easy Matcha Green Tea Cupcakes are just what you need.
+The perfect blend of sweetness and earthy goodness.
+A unique and flavourful dessert.

-Matcha green tea powder is the secret ingredient in these pretty spring cupcakes.
-The mint flavoured frosting just happens to pair perfectly too.
+Matcha green tea powder is the secret ingredient in these pretty tea cupcakes.
+The mint-flavoured frosting just happens to pair perfectly too.

 Everyone loves dessert.
 Sometimes made from scratch isn’t an option, especially if you don’t like to bake.
-With a few added ingredients you can transform a cake mix into this easy vanilla cupcake recipe.
+These matcha cupcakes are made with a cake mix.
+Easy, simple and always delicious.

 - boxed white cake mix